sammilechman/vim_setup/README.md

 * [HAML](https://github.com/tpope/vim-haml): Vim runtime files for Haml, Sass, and SCSS
 * [ack.vim](https://github.com/mileszs/ack.vim): Vim frontend for the Perl module App::Ack
   * `:Ack [options] {pattern} [{directories}]`
+* [SuperTab](https://github.com/ervandew/supertab): Perform all your vim insert mode completions with Tab
 ***
 ### Remap Caps Lock
 I remapped caps lock to control, because A) I never use caps lock as it's intended to be used, and B) It's easier on the hands.
 See [this Stack Overflow post](http://stackoverflow.com/a/15462034/4064439) for details.